 Want to create interactive HTML5 content that responds to user inputs?
 Have no idea about coding?
 Know how to code but want something that quicker and easier?
 Saola Animate is here to help.

 Saola Animate provides great support for creating rich, interactive HTML5 content.
 Easy interface and numerous built-in events and actions keep interactive HTML5 content at your fingertips.
 So, manage well and get things done with no single line of code.

-Events, Actions, and Triggers in Saola Animate
+Events, Actions, and Triggers

 Interactive HTML5 content changes to respond to user actions.
 For example, when you click a button, a webpage opens in your default browser.
 Saola Animate uses the trio of events, actions, and triggers to add interactivity to HTML5 animation.

 Events are occurrences that determine when to trigger an action.
 For example, the Mouse Up event occurs when users release a mouse button over an element.
 Events can be caused by user interactions (e.g. a mouse click).
 Or, they can occur based on some condition within the tool (e.g. when a Timeline pauses).

 Saola Animate provides events for five item types:

 - Element events: Mouse and touch events on elements.

 - Scene events: Scene-specific events, keyboard events, and all element events.